yxw027/PPPLib/README.md

-NOTE: It is not recommended to use this repository now, the program is still under development, and many functions are not perfect.
+NOTE: The program is still under development, and some bugs still exist in PPPLib.
+Comments and suggestions from users
+      are welcome, please send them to the author.

 **INTRODUCTION**